 The School’s main entrance assessment is normally taken in January of the year in which the girl is 11 years of age by 1 September.
 Under age candidates can be accepted on the recommendation of their present Headteacher.
 No special preparation is necessary.
 Places are allocated on performance in the written papers, current Headteacher’s reference and report.

-The entrance assessment for 2020 entry is Saturday 11 January 2020.
+The entrance assessment for 2021 entry will be 16 January 2021.
 It includes a paper in mathematics and two papers in English, a reading comprehension exercise and a creative writing task.

 Offers and accepting a place

 Parents will be notified of the outcome of the assessment within ten days of the Assessment Day.
 At this stage, if parents or girls remain uncertain of their decision, they are welcome to contact the Admissions Office for further information or to arrange another visit to St Helen’s.
 Parents are asked to accept the place as early as possible since there are important implications for girls on our waiting list.

 After accepting a place girls are invited to the School on two occasions: the first on a Saturday in June when they will have a day of activities and a chance to meet their form and their form tutor, and one in September, the day before the beginning of term.